deaboss/PlantPal/README.md

 # Plant Pal
 All code written by Ethan Dea<br>
+All electronics designed and built by Ethan Dea <br>
 Housing Design by Etienne de Raynal, Noah Dunsmore, and Ethan Dea<br>
 Plant Pal is an esp32 Based Smart Plant Pot that can handle all aspects of plant care.<br>